ChopsDev/Alive-Camera/README.md

-# Alive-Camera
+# Alive Camera
-Script allows the camera to look around slightly and also having a breathing effect applied to the camera
+This script allows the staic camera to look around giving the effect of the persons head moving and also having a breathing effect applied to the camera